DreamCobbler/StellarLedgerProsthesis/README.md

 By default, SLP looks for saved game states in the *[Your Documents Folder]\\Paradox Interactive\\Stellaris\\save games\\* folder.
 If this folder doesn't exist, it displays an error message, then a dialog allowing you to choose a folder containing saved games.
 Just choose the right folder (usually called "save games").
 If saved game states aren't in their usual location, you're probably responsible for moving them elsewhere, so you ought to know where they are.

+### That's not the error I meant.

+Huh.
+In that case please go to the **[Issues tab](https://github.com/DreamCobbler/StellarLedgerProsthesis/issues)** on SLP's GitHub page and post the error message there.
+I'll see what I can do about it.

 ### The list of saved game states on the left is empty.

-Well, that means that SLP found the folder that ought to contain saved games - otherwise it would display an error message - but couldn't find any readable save game file.
-Either there are no saved game states, or SLP can't read them, for whatever reason.
+Well, that means that SLP *did* find the folder that ought to contain saved games - otherwise it would display an error message - but couldn't find any readable save game file.
+Either there are no saved game states, or SLP for some reason can't read them.

 ## License